cobeylab/code-structure-training/README.md

 ## Motivation

-One of the main barriers to code reuse in general is complexity.
+Complexity is one of the main barriers to code reuse.
 It inhibits the author's ability to produce the code, and the user's ability to understand and sometimes to run the code at all.
-In science, this phenomenon is even more acute since the stakes may be the applications affect on the scientific community and scientific knowledge, and most authors are not professional software developers.
+In science, this phenomenon is even more acute since the stakes may be the applications effect on the scientific community and scientific knowledge.

 At the far end of the spectrum of unmaintainable code is code that, practically speaking, won't run without the author's file formats, local environment, or know-how.
 As an application gets larger, the effect is compounded.
 Large applications are much, much more complex than small ones.
 As an application grows, it's common to hit a "wall" where progress becomes difficult or prohibitive.